 South Carolina is known for its natural beauty and rich culture.
 Unfortunately, the state is also known for something else: one of the lowest rural high school graduation rates in the country.
 A John Hopkins University study found that South Carolina had more rural schools on its list of “dropout factories” than any other state in the nation.

-Many of our partner schools are located in rural communities in the Pee Dee and Orangeburg along Interstate 95, where corps members are uniquely positioned to provide our students with the opportunities they deserve.
+Many of our partner schools are located in rural communities in the Pee Dee and Orangeburg along Interstate 95, where Teach For America South Carolina corps members are uniquely positioned to provide our students with the opportunities they deserve.
 We also place teachers in some of the highest-need schools in the Lowcountry including partnering with school districts in Charleston, Colleton, and Berkeley Counties.
 Students growing up in low-income communities do not often have the chance to fulfill their potential.
-Teach For America corps members work collaboratively with students, parents, and community members to provide an avenue for academic achievement.
+Teach For America corps members work collaboratively with students, parents, and community members to provide high quality teaching in South Carolina and an avenue for academic achievement.